Allstar Weekend

 Allstar Weekend was an American pop rock band based in Poway, California.
-The band gained its popularity from the Disney Channel television network.
+The band gained its popularity from MySpace and then the Disney Channel television network.
 The band consisted of lead singer Zachary "Zach" Porter, bassist Cameron Quiseng, drummer Michael Martinez, and lead guitarist Nathan Darmody.
-In September 2011, guitarist Nathan Darmody left the band and later pursued his solo career.
+In September 2011, Darmody left the band and later pursued his solo career.
 They were best known for the singles "Dance Forever", "Come Down with Love", and "A Different Side of Me".
 They disbanded on August 4, 2013.

 Their debut album Suddenly Yours was released in October 2010 and peaked at number 197 on the Billboard 200.
 In September 2011, Zach, Cameron, and Michael released their second studio album entitled All the Way.
 All the Way peaked at 49 on the Billboard 200, a considerable improvement from their first album.

 History

 2007–2010: Formation and rise to fame

 After meeting in a geology class at Poway High School, Nathan Darmody and Tom Norris began to write music together in the spring of 2007.
 Darmody's friend Zachary "Zach" Porter later joined their band and the three formed 'Outerspace Politicians' in June 2007.
 The band wrote and recorded early demos in Darmody's bedroom in the ensuing months using FL Studio.
 Several completed songs were then posted to the group's Myspace page.
 This resulted in little attention, although it prompted local drummer Michael Martinez to contact the band and audition to join.
 In an effort to begin practicing live, Porter recruited friend Cameron Quiseng (pronounced /ˈkiːsɛŋ/).
 At Darmody's suggestion, Quiseng - whom Porter met in middle school - became bassist, while Porter switched to lead vocals.
 Shortly before signing with Hollywood Records, Norris left the band to pursue college, and is still credited with writing "Clock Runs Out", "A Different Side Of Me", "Here With You", "Journey To the End Of My Life", and "Dance Forever".

 The band first rose to fame when they were contestants on Radio Disney's special, Next Big Thing or N.B.T., under their former name, 'ALLSTAR'.
 Despite being a fan favorite, the band lost, coming second to Jonnie and Brookie.
 A few months later, the band signed a contract with Hollywood Records- and uploaded the video of them signing on August 29, 2009, to their official YouTube - and immediately began work on their debut EP, Suddenly.

 Prior to becoming contestants on Radio Disney's Next Big Thing, they contributed songs (one of which was an early, more synthesized version of "Dance Forever") as part of a digital split album titled Chicken Finger Fingers on Drive-Thru Records with Dino Club.
 Soon after, they signed with Hollywood Records and released their debut extended play, Suddenly.
 After signing with Hollywood Records, the band changed their name from ALLSTAR to Allstar Weekend, citing legal issues as the catalyst.
 The band has said in interviews that they chose to add 'Weekend' because they felt it made a better connection with their fans.